 “So you mean to tell me that Spring-Heeled Jack, the criminal who’s been giving us the runaround this past week, is actually a genie gone mad?”

 “Yes, Jack is a ghul.
 If he was scum and villainy of the regular sort, you wouldn’t have been tasked with bringing me here all the way from Lahore.”

 Captain Robertson wasn’t quite sure what to make of this.
-Genies and ghouls were the work of fiction.
+Ghuls and jinn were the work of fiction.
 Mr Daim was treating them as fact.
 On their journeys, he had come to accept that the mysterious Mr Daim was a keeper of great wisdom.
 However, this bordered on lunacy.

 “Are you sure you’re not just messing with me?”

 “Well, I could be wrong.
 It may have been a mardykhor that murdered this poor child but last I heard, they were hunted to extinction by the Sasanians.
 Not to mention this climate is far too cold.”